 “Thank you laddie!
 Bless you.“ I smile and bow slightly.
 Bright sunshine warms my back.
 The heavy tarry feeling on my hand stays, like mud on boots.
 The old lady turns away and hobbles down Park Lane.
 Her grey tweed jacket flickers with shadow and light, as she passes under the canopy of the trees nearby.

 No matter how hard I try, the sadness stings in my throat, burns behind my eyes.
-I rip my eyes away from her back.
+I rip my gaze away from her back.

 The old lady dies.

 „Today’s the day!
 The day you’ve been waiting for: ‚LOSE THE KINK OR LOSE THE LIMB‘!“ A pleasant male voice booms through a bright space.
 Applause and deafening cheers wake Una from her slumber.

 She doesn’t remember going to bed.
 Instead, she remembers doing seventy on the interstate ninety-five, just past Trenton.
 She is on her way to the most important test screening in her carrier.
 Evening news, here she comes!
 That job has her name written all over it.
 Una Hawthorn, the new face on ABWD.

 The last three months were a challenge to me.
 And it doesn’t look like it’ll stop soon.